tienduy-nguyen/thehackingproject/README.md

 - Day 4: Validating project: Create a program in OOP
 - Day 5: MVC - Ruby version

-  :arrow_right: In progress: I'm here

 <a name="week5"></a>

-### :clock10: Week 5: Discovar Ruby On Rails
+### :arrow_forward: Week 5: Discover Ruby framwork and SQL

 - Day 1: Validating project: Sinatra Framework
-- Day 2: Discover SQL
+- Day 2: Discover SQL with sqlite3
-- Day 3: Switching from SQL to ActiveRecord
+- Day 3: Switching from SQL to ActiveRecord using rails
 - Day 4: Validating project: Relation between databases
 - Day 5: Validation & conception of databases

+  :arrow_right: In progress: I'm here

 <a name="week6"></a>